grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 When running large stress tests, your script can't assume anything about the HTTP response.
 Often performance tests are written with a "happy path" in mind.
-For example, a "happy path" check like the one below is something that we see in k6 often.
+For example, a "happy path" check like the one below is something that we often see in k6 scripts.

 ```javascript
 import { check } from 'k6';